bk-anupam/AgentPlayground/email_assistant/docs/email_agent_design.md

 **Key Fields:**

-*   `inbox`: A list of `EmailObject` instances representing the batch of emails to be processed.
+*   `inbox`: A list of `Email` instances representing the batch of emails to be processed.
 *   `current_email_index`: Tracks which email in the `inbox` is currently being processed.
 *   `processed_email_ids`: Stores IDs of emails that have completed processing in the current run.
 *   `current_email`: The specific `EmailObject` being analyzed by the agent at any given time.